Guam ‘very blessed’ with no early reports of major damage in the messy aftermath of Typhoon Mawar

 Some villages had little or no water Friday, Tapao said.
 About 51,000 customers were without electricity, according to the Federal Emergency Management Agency.
 And nearly 1,000 people were still in shelters as of Thursday, Guam officials said.

+Water contamination from the heavy rains and runoff was a concern: The Guam Waterworks Authority issued a notice advising residents to boil water before drinking it, and the Guam Environmental Protection Agency warned people to stay out of the sea at all beaches because of high bacteria content.

 The central and northern parts of the island received more than 2 feet (60 centimeters) of rain as the eyewall passed.
-The island’s international airport flooded, and the swirling typhoon churned up a storm surge and waves that crashed through coastal reefs and swamped houses.
+The swirling typhoon churned up a storm surge and waves that crashed through coastal reefs and swamped houses.

 In the southeastern village of Yona, the floodwaters reached above the waist at the home where Alexander Ken M. Aflague’s mother-in-law and sister-in-law live, he said.
 Two trucks and an SUV were completely submerged.

 Aflague said the mood on the island was like after every storm, as people assess the damage and move toward rebuilding their lives back to normal.
-His major worry was shortages, saying supplies were at levels similar to what they were like in the early days of the COVID-19 pandemic.
+His major worry was shortages, saying supplies were at levels similar to what they were during the early days of the COVID-19 pandemic.

-“The cleanup is the struggle but we all pitch in and help each other, ” he said via text message.
+“The cleanup is the struggle but we all pitch in and help each other,” he said via text message.

 Also in Yona, winds peeled back the roof of Enrique Baza’s mother’s house, allowing water to damage everything inside.
 His mother rode out the storm with him at his concrete residence, he said, but “my mom’s house didn’t escape.”